stefanprodan/openfaas-gke/README.md

 is that you can package any executable as a function, and as long as it runs in a Docker container, it will work on OpenFaaS.

 What follows is a step by step guide on running OpenFaaS with Kubernetes 1.8 on Google Cloud.

+This setup is optimized for production use:

+* the Kubernetes multi-zone cluster is made out of three worker nodes with 2 CPUs and 7.50GB RAM each
+* the OpenFaaS gateway API and UI are username/password protected
+* all OpenFaaS components have 1GB memory limits
+* the gateway read/write timeouts are set to one minute
+* asynchronous function calls support with NATS streaming and three queue workers

 ### Create a GCP project